16 Best trading books of all time

 I wrote in a previous article about the advantages of a good book over a blog so here is my list of the 16 best trading books of all time.
 These are all books I’ve read and can recommend.
 If you are new to financial markets, these books are the best place to start.

 For an even more extensive reading list, and to see some of my favourite trading tools, make sure to check out the resources page.
+Or, if you prefer to learn online, check out my list of the 15 best stock trading courses on the web.

 There are hundreds of trading books out there but there are only two that are mentioned over and again as being the best of the bunch.